 Now, obviously consumers aren’t dogs, but this process of associative learning can be easily applied to influencer marketing.

-Researchers Brian Till and Co took this idea further and realised three major psychological concepts that are present when creating an influencer marketing campaign.
+Researchers Brian Till and Co took this idea further and realized three major psychological concepts that are present when creating an influencer marketing campaign.

 - An unconditioned stimulus (or a stimulus that naturally produces a response)